-While the majority of the phosphorus load to Lake George is from natural areas, it is generally in the form of particulate-bound phosphorus that is less biologically available than dissolved phosphorus associated with other sources such as septic system effluent.
-A significant portion (42%) is from anthropogenic sources which contribute disproportionate phosphorus loadings to Lake George on a unit area basis.
-The key anthropogenic sources of phosphorus to the Lake consist of: developed land (45% of anthropogenic sources), septic systems (43% of anthropogenic sources), and agricultural lands (12% of anthropogenic sources).
+Phosphorus attributable to natural areas, such as forests (69% of total annual TP load) and streambank erosion, is generally in the form of particulate-bound phosphorus that is substantially less biologically available than dissolved phosphorus associated with agricultural runoff and septic system effluent.
 An unknown within this analysis, and potentially unaccounted phosphorus load, is the potential impacts of deficiencies in the sewer collection systems that need repair.
-Similarly, it should be noted that LENS is an initial screening tool and these loading estimates are preliminary.
+Similarly, it should be noted that LENS is an initial screening tool, and these loading estimates are preliminary.

 Additional nutrient loading evaluations have been historically performed for the Lake George Watershed.
 One study, from 1983 (Sutherland et al. 1983), was part of a national program and focused on the southern basins.
 Another study was performed in 2001 (Stearns & Wheler 2001), however, the underlying data are outdated.
-For example, land uses have changed and stormwater control projects have been implemented.
+For example, land uses have changed, and stormwater control projects have been implemented.
 It is recommended that a more detailed load assessment based on more recent land use, meteorological and water quality data be completed for Lake George.